zhafran-bvt/testrail_reporter/readme.md

 - Add or remove fields shown per test
 - Adjust colors for the donut chart or status pills

+## CI/CD and Automation
+- GitHub Actions
+  - CI: `.github/workflows/ci.yml` — installs deps, compiles, and checks CLI help.
+  - Generate Report: `.github/workflows/generate-report.yml` — manual trigger with Plan or Run; fixed `--project 1`.
+  - Netlify deploy: Requires secrets `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID` to publish `out/` (latest report is copied to `out/index.html`).
+Also uploads the HTML as an artifact and posts the Netlify URLs in the job summary.

 ## Troubleshooting
 - Empty report: ensure API credentials and base URL are correct, and the plan/run IDs exist for the given project.
 - Count mismatches: this script uses `get_tests` for status to match TestRail’s own counts.
 If you customize it to use results, deduplicate to the latest per `test_id`.
 - Missing names: if a user or priority is missing, the script falls back to the raw ID.
+- 404 on UI: confirm you started the server in the repo root with `uvicorn app.main:app --reload`, then open `http://127.0.0.1:8000/`.

 ## Roadmap ideas
 - Optional per-run donut charts